 Remember that a firm but positive tone and non-confrontational body language are crucial to getting your point across.

 I understand that this isn’t an easy thing for anyone to do.
 Have patience with yourself, as it will take time for you to become more comfortable, but you will be well rewarded for your efforts.
-Others will respect you more, and more importantly, you’ll feel better about yourself and have more confidence in asking for what you want.
+Others will respect you more, and more importantly, you’ll feel better about yourself and have more confidence in asking or communicating what you want.
+It’s best to assert your needs at the beginning of personal and/or business relationship.
+That being said….It’s never too late to assert yourself.

 Do you have to be aggressive to be assertive?
 I’m interested in any thoughts or comments that you have.